Skip to Main Content

 How long does it take for a dog to recover from hip surgery?

 Your dog's movement will need to be severely restricted for about a month following surgery.
 This will mean crate rest when you are unable to supervise your dog's activities and only short, on-leash bathroom breaks outdoors.
-As much as possible, stairs and slippery floors should be avoided but if your pet must climb stairs keep them on a leash to keep them moving slowly and carefully.
+As much as possible, stairs and slippery floors should be avoided, but if your pet must climb stairs, keep them on a leash to keep them moving slowly and carefully.

 No running, jumping or playing is permitted for the first two months after your dog's hip replacement surgery.
 However, depending on how your dog is healing, your vet may allow you to take your dog for short on-leash walks during the second month.